WormBase/single-cell/README.md

 # WormBase deployment philosophy for single cell tools

-At the moment, the majority of scRNAseq data is generated using the 10X Genomics Chromium technology v2 and v3 chemistry (see [Svensson 2020: A curated database reveals trends in single-cell transcriptomics ](https://doi.org/10.1093/database/baaa073).
-This is also true for C. elegans scRNAseq data.
-At least for the time being WormBase will focus development efforts on scRNAseq tools to 10X Genomics data.
+At the moment, the majority of scRNAseq data is generated using the 10X Genomics Chromium technology, with v2 and v3 chemistry.
+This is also true for _C. elegans_ scRNAseq data.
+For the time being WormBase will focus development efforts on scRNAseq tools on 10X Genomics data.
 Two considerations drive this:

-- Data integration of different batches with scvi-tools is more robust when there is more data, and when the technology and biological system from the different batches is more  similar.
-Attempting to integrate a small number of cells from niche technologies and unique biological systems could lead to potentital artifacts and pitfalls and will not be done.
-For example, the Hashimony 2012 and Tintori 2016 datasets listed below will not be integrated.
-Niche technologies or small numbers of cells require a case by case treatment,and attempting integration with these datasets could lead to a situation where it is impossible to discern biological differences from technical artifacts.
+- Data integration of different batches with scvi-tools is more robust when there is more data, and when the technology and biological system of each batch is the same or similar.
+Attempting to integrate a small number of cells from unique technologies and unique biological systems can make it impossible to discern biological differences from technical artifacts.

 - The 10X Genomics data has a widely used, validated and commercially supported data pre-processing workflow, from FASTQ files to gene count matrices.
-As such, if WormBase decides to uniformly reprocess the FASTQ files in the future, it is ideal that the data pre-processing pipeline is the same for all datasets.
+This can enable WormBase to uniformly reprocess the FASTQ files in a single pipeline in the future.

 # List of C. elegans single cell datasets

-Here we provide a collection of all publicly available C. elegans single cell and single nucleus RNA sequencing data.
-In addition to listing studies and the original data sources, for convenience the data has been repackaged and a direct download link to the data in [.h5ad](https://anndata.readthedocs.io/en/latest/) format is provided.
-The GitHub repository of this website is [https://github.com/WormBase/single-cell](https://github.com/WormBase/single-cell), and the .h5ad files are hosted as releases [here](https://github.com/Munfred/wormcells-data/releases).
-If you see a dataset missing or something incorrect or out of date, please submit an [issue on GitHub](https://github.com/WormBase/single-cell/issues).

-## Data wrangling conventions

-This is a curated collection of all C. elegans single cell RNA seq high throughput data wrangled into the [anndata](https://anndata.readthedocs.io/en/stable/) format in `.h5ad` files with standard fields, plus any number of optional fields that vary depending on the metadata the authors provide.

-As possible, we attempt to keep the field names lower case, short, descriptive, and only using valid Python variable names so they may be accessed via the syntax `adata.var.field_name`

-The WormBase anndata wrangling convention is describede at [https://github.com/WormBase/anndata-wrangling](https://github.com/WormBase/anndata-wrangling)
+Here we provide a curated collection of all C. elegans single cell RNA seq high throughput data wrangled into the [anndata](https://anndata.readthedocs.io/en/stable/) format in `.h5ad` files with standard fields, plus any number of optional fields that vary depending on the metadata the authors provide.
+We attempt to keep the field names lower case, short, descriptive, and only using valid Python variable names so they may be accessed via the syntax `adata.var.field_name` .
+The WormBase anndata wrangling convention is described at [github.com/WormBase/anndata-wrangling](https://github.com/WormBase/anndata-wrangling)

 <font size="1" face="Arial">
 <table style="margin-left:auto;margin-right:auto;" class="tbl" cellspacing="0" cellpadding="0" >